 Travel Market Report Article: http://www.travelmarketreport.com/articles/Selling-Cruises-Does-It-Still-Pay

-NACTA is the travel industry’s leading national trade association representing independent contractors, outside sales agents, cruise and tour oriented agents, group oriented travel consultants and traditional ARC-appointed travel agencies that provide services and support to such professionals.
+NACTA is the travel industry’s leading national trade association representing independent contractors, outside sales advisors, cruise and tour oriented advisors, group oriented travel consultants and traditional ARC-appointed travel agencies that provide services and support to such professionals.
 Established in 1986, NACTA’s mission is to represent the interest of independent travel entrepreneurs and to promote professionalism and recognition for the professional independent consultant.
-NACTA is an affiliate of ASTA, the American Society of Travel Agents, the world’s largest travel trade association.
+NACTA is an affiliate of ASTA, the American Society of Travel advisors, the world’s largest travel trade association.